atsign-foundation/at_protocol/decisions/2024-02-c99-minimum-version.md

 We are leaning towards C99 because:

 1. Faster time to market (we can use C99 features such as bool from stdbool.h, sized ints from stdint.h), and inline functions.
-2. C99 supports backwards compatibility with C89/90 (kind of). [source](https://en.wikipedia.org/wiki/C99)
+2. C99 supports backwards compatibility with C89/90 (kind of). [source](https://en.wikipedia.org/wiki/C99).
+See the ["Other considerations"](#other-considerations) section for more details.

 ### Expected Consequences <!-- optional -->
 - If a customer is programming in C89/90 strictly, the C SDK (in C99) may not be compatible with their code.